Calicut kingdom: Foundation

-With the conquest of Polanad, the status of the Utayavar (Governor) increased and he came to be known as Swami Nambiyathiri Thirumulpad and the Kingdom of Calicut also came to known as Nediyiruppu Swarupam after the original house of the Eradis at Nediyiruppu.
+With the conquest of Polanad, the status of the Utayavar (Governor) increased and he came to be known as Swami Nambiyathiri Thirumulpad and the kingdom of Calicut also came to known as Nediyiruppu Swarupam after the original house of the Eradis at Nediyiruppu.
 The king's title gradually evolved into Samoothirippadu or Saamoothiri or Saamoori over the years.
 The Europeans called him Zamorin.
 The foundation of the city of Calicut was therefore laid during the initial years of the 12th century.
 The Sweetmeat Street (Mittayi Theruvu) was an important trading street under Zamorin's rule.

 In the 14th century, Kozhikode conquered larger parts of central Kerala after the seize of Tirunavaya region from Valluvanad, which were under the control of the king of Perumbadappu Swaroopam (Cochin).
 The ruler of Perumpadappu was forced to shift his capital (c.
 CE 1405) further south from Kodungallur to Kochi.
 In the 15th century, the status of Cochin was reduced to a vassal state of Kozhikode, thus leading to the emergence of Kozhikode as the most powerful kingdom in medieval Malabar Coast.

 The history of Kozhikode can roughly be divided into several periods marked by a few epoch-making events.
 These include the city's establishment, the arrival of the Portuguese, the arrival of the Dutch, the Mysorean Invasion, the rise of British Power, the beginning of the Indian Independence Movement and finally freedom from British rule in 1947.

+Society and organization

+According to the Chinese traveler Ma Huan, who describes visiting Calicut in the Yingya Shenglan, Calicut was a place with relative harmony between its Hindu and Muslim populations.
+Huan also described worship of Moses existing in addition to Islam and Hinduism, which Huan mistakenly identified as Buddhism.
+Additionally detailed was the existence of a complex system of measurements for trade, as well as a system of succession in which the king's sister's son inherited the throne, due to a belief that legal family only constituted those born from a woman within said family; if no such heir existed, the throne would be passed to "some man of merit."